 However, if you can’t implement all of these tips and you still struggle to get a good night sleep and wake up feeling tired you may wish to have a siesta (short mid-afternoon sleep).
 Try to keep this shorter than 30 mins or you may cycle into a deep (delta) sleep which will be difficult to wake out of and your productivity may fall.

-Sleep effects every hormone and every system of your body and all poor health outcome can be linked back to poor sleep, inflammation, stress and toxicity.
+Sleep affects every hormone and every system of your body and all poor health outcomes can be linked back to poor sleep, inflammation, stress and toxicity.
 Keep in mind sleep lowers inflammation, reduces stress and supports detoxification through melatonin and glutathione production.

 We all want to be successful and productive.
 This doesn’t come from hustling long into the night and working later than our competitors.
 It comes from getting a good night sleep, feeling refreshed and ready to take on the world.

 PRO TIP: Having ADRENAL SWITCH as a dessert by mixing 1 serve into coconut or Greek yoghurt is not only delicious but helps reduce sugar cravings and supports better quality sleep.

 Disclaimer: The above article is merely a guide and is in no way a recommendation or a treatment protocol for any health conditions or diseases.
 You should always consult with a qualified health care provider before changing your supplement, training or nutritional strategy.
 Supplementation should not be attempted by pregnant or breastfeeding women, anyone on prescription medication or children under the age of 15 unless advised by your qualified health care provider.